ridewithgps/developers/authentication.md

 # Authentication

 Most requests made to the API must be authenticated.
-The API supports 2 shemes for authentication: OAuth and Basic Authentication.
+The API supports 2 schemes for authentication: OAuth and Basic Authentication.

 We strongly recommend that you use OAuth.
 Use basic authentication if you are the only user of your application.